CFP – Frequently Asked Questions

 The best of all — we have a team of highly qualified facilitators who are industry practitioners and well liked by our CFP learning community.

-Based on a 18-week semester with the common expectation that you would spend between seven to ten hours per week studying and preparing for your CFP course.
-You may take a longer or shorter period to complete each module.
+Based on a 13-week semester with the common expectation that you would spend between seven to ten hours per week studying and preparing for your CFP course.
+You may take about 8 – 12 weeks to complete each module.

 For example, your CFP Module 2 class commences in late February, and there are 9 full day sessions to attend.
 Thus, you will likely to complete the module in about 9 weeks depending on the CFP Schedule.